themanyone/voice_typing/README.md

 - Leverages `xdotool` to type text into the current window.
 - Low memory requirements.
 Resources are freed-up between each spoken interaction.

-## Disadvantages
+## Notes

 Whisper has to load up each time speech is detected, which means a noticeable wait before text appears.

-For faster, continuous dictation, try my [whisper_dictation](https://github.com/themanyone/whisper_dictation.git) project, which uses whisper-jax and threads to dramatically speed up dictation, while also enabling other features, such as AI Chat and enhanced voice controls.
-The disadvantage of that approach is it hogs GPU resources until you completely close the app.
+For faster, continuous dictation, try this [whisper_dictation](https://github.com/themanyone/whisper_dictation.git) project, which uses whisper-jax and threads to dramatically speed up dictation, while also enabling other features, such as AI Chat and enhanced voice controls.
+The disadvantage of that approach is it hogs GPU resources until the app clses.
 And there are gigabytes of dependencies to install.

-These experimental scripts bring AI to average users with entry-level video cards.

 ## Requirements
 - whisper AI https://github.com/openai/whisper